Religious vs. Spiritual: How modern religion is misunderstood

 When I was younger, religion was a huge part of my life.
 I went to church every Sunday with my family and had Bible studies at home.
 I believed religion was the only way to connect with God or find spirituality.
 But as I got older, I started questioning why I was doing things in specific ways.

 Finally, I realized that religion is not the only way to connect with a higher power or find spirituality.
 This personal journey has been challenging at times, but it has also been advantageous.
-In this blog post, I want to share my review of a book I read (listened to a couple of times).
+In this blog post, I want to share my review of a book I read (listened to several times).

 Book review: Waking Up

 20% of Americans describe themselves as spiritual but not religious.
 This number has been growing as religion becomes less and less important to people.
 I am one of those people.
 This is not to say faith could find those essential psychological truths in religious beliefs.

 Is there a difference between spirituality and religion?
-In this book, Sam Harris explains how our world is riven by religious doctrine and how separating religion from spirituality is a perfectly reasonable—inserting two simultaneous truths.
+In this book, Sam Harris explains how our world is riven by religious doctrine and how separating religion from spirituality is perfectly reasonable—inserting two simultaneous truths.

 One: is that certain spiritual practices—like meditation, for instance—can bring about an experience of profound well-being.
 And two: that the doctrines of religion are often damaging to this experience.